 Yet another hunting ground for black holes has arisen in an unexpected quarter.
 As noted in the previous section, the luminosity of an accreting object can help to guide an estimate of the mass.
 If the luminosity is greater than the Eddington Limit (Chapter 2, Section 2), mass would be blown away by the radiation pressure from the star rather than accreting on it to provide the very luminosity observed.
-This means that, with basic assumptions, the Eddington luminosity of the object must be greater than the observed luminosity.
-The limiting luminosity scales in proportion to the mass of the accreting object, so that statement that the Eddington luminosity must exceed the observed luminosity is equivalent to saying that the mass of the observed object must be greater than the mass that would just correspond to the Eddington limit being the observed luminosity.
-The mass must be greater than that to make consistent sense, to have more gravity than radiation pressure, to allow the accretion to create the luminosity in the first place.

-With this understanding as background, X-ray astronomers have found sources of X-rays in nearby galaxies that are very bright, brighter than the gravity of a mere neutron star could hold together.
+With this understanding as background, X-ray astronomers have found sources of X-rays in nearby galaxies that are very bright; brighter than the gravity of a mere neutron star could hold together.
 These have been named Ultra Luminous X-ray Sources or ULX.
 At face value, the observed luminosity requires not only more mass than a neutron star can support, but more mass than binary black hole candidate systems that are produced, as we suspect, from "normal" massive stars.
 In order to have the Eddington limit luminosity meet or exceed the observed X-ray luminosity, the accreting object apparently must have more than 100 solar masses.
-To explain this new category of X-ray sources, astronomers began talking about "intermediate mass black holes," black holes with considerably more mass than those in black hole X-ray novae like A0-620-00, V 404 Cygni, or Cygnus X-1, but far smaller than the million to billion solar mass monsters that reside in the centers of galaxies.
+To explain this new category of X-ray sources, astronomers began talking about "intermediate mass black holes," black holes with considerably more mass than that suspected in Cygnus X-1 or those in black hole X-ray novae like A0-620-00 or V 404 Cygni, but far smaller than the million to billion solar mass monsters that reside in the centers of galaxies.
 The ULX remain a topic of hot debate.
 Just as for quasars in the early days, it is difficult to prove that the source is a black hole.
 One has to rule out the possibility that the source is a cluster of smaller mass objects that somehow mimic a single large mass.
 People are scrutinizing the spectrum of the X-rays to see if there are differences from "normal" binary X-ray sources that could be a clue to the nature of the gravitating object.

 Suspicion that intermediate mass black holes could exist, and account for the ULX, has been fed from another quarter, the search for black holes in the center of star clusters.
 The target has been the beautiful globular clusters, nearly spherical clusters of hundreds of thousands of small mass stars that occupy the halo of the Milky Way and other galaxies.
 Globular clusters are thought to date from the epoch of formation of the galaxies themselves.
 Once again the means to search for black holes in the centers of these clusters is similar to that for the search for supermassive black holes in the centers of galaxies; look for the motions of stars that belie a large dark mass in the center.
 Karl Gebhardt has again been a key player in this quest.
 Such studies have revealed that at least a couple of globular clusters might have concentrations of dark gravitating mass in their centers.
 The cluster M15 in the Milky Way may have a central dark mass of 4000 solar masses.
 The cluster called G1 in our sister spiral, the Andromeda galaxy, may have a central dark mass of 20,000 solar masses.
-If either or both of these lines of evidence pans out, then yet another venue for black holes may have been discovered.
+If either or both of these lines of evidence in globular clusters pans out, then yet another venue for black holes may have been discovered.